-38.7 ISO Review of Information Pursuant to Appendix B
+38.7 ISO Review of Information

-- 28.7.1 Cost, Revenue and System Impact Information.
+- 38.7.1 Cost, Revenue and System Impact Information.
 The ISO shall review, verify and/or validate to the extent necessary the information provided in accordance with Sections 38.3, 38.4, and 38.5 and Appendix B of this Attachment FF.
 The ISO's review, verification and/or validation, as applicable, of the financing cost of each capital expense that the ISO determines is necessary in accordance with Good Utility Practice shall consider the market interest rate available to the Market Party. - 38.7.2 The ISO may reject, and may require a Market Party to re-submit, or substantiate information (including estimates) that the ISO determines is not adequately supported or otherwise verifiable.
 The Market Party shall promptly provide any additional information that the ISO may request, and update and revise information previously provided, and provide new information as set forth in Section 38.25.4 of Appendix B of this Attachment FF.
 Upon the ISO's prior notice, the Market Party shall make qualified representatives available to answer the ISO's question(s) and otherwise facilitate the ISO's review of the information.
-The NYISO may terminate its consideration of a proposed Generator Deactivation Solution if a Market Party fails to provide requested information. - Market Power Information.
+The NYISO may terminate its consideration of a proposed Generator Deactivation Solution if a Market Party fails to provide requested information. - 38.7.3 Market Power Information.
 The Market Participant shall provide the ISO with any information that the ISO determines it requires in order to assess market impacts under Section 23 of Attachment H of the ISO Services Tariff.

 The primary focus of the NYISO's review will be Sections 23.4.5.6 (physical withholding) and/or 23.6 (energy market participation rules) of Attachment H of the ISO Services Tariff.

-- Market Participant, in writing, when the ISO has received all of the data and information it requires to perform its duties under both (a) this Attachment FF and (b) Section 23 of Attachment H of the ISO Services Tariff. - Market Party) that it has received all of the data and information it requires to perform its obligations under this Attachment FF and under Section 23 of affirmative and continuing obligation under Section 38.25.4 of Appendix B of this the ISO when a material change in facts or circumstances occurs that makes the previously submitted information insufficient or inaccurate. - 38.7.4.2 The notice that the ISO provides to a Market Participant that it has received all of the data and information it requires to perform its obligations under this Attachment FF and under Section 23 of Attachment H of the ISO Services
+- 38.7.4 ISO Notification to Market Participant.
+The ISO shall notify the Market Participant, in writing, when the ISO has received all of the data and information it requires to perform its duties under both (a) this Attachment FF and (b) Section 23 of Attachment H of the ISO Services Tariff. - 38.7.4.1 The notice that the ISO provides to a Market Participant (which is also a Market Party) that it has received all of the data and information it requires to perform its obligations under this Attachment FF and under Section 23 of Attachment H of the ISO Services Tariff does not absolve the Market Party of its affirmative and continuing obligation under Section 38.25.4 of Appendix B of this Attachment FF to supplement and update information and data it has submitted to the ISO when a material change in facts or circumstances occurs that makes the previously submitted information insufficient or inaccurate. - 38.7.4.2 The notice that the ISO provides to a Market Participant that it has received all of the data and information it requires to perform its obligations under this Attachment FF and under Section 23 of Attachment H of the ISO Services Tariff does not bar the ISO from asking additional questions of the Market Participant, nor does it excuse the Market Participant from its continuing obligation to promptly respond to ISO requests for information or data in accordance with Sections 38.3.3 and 38.7 of this Attachment FF.